Brane actions, Categorification of Gromov-Witten theory and Quantum K-theory: Categorification of GW-invariants and Quantum -theory

 where the map $Y\subseteq \mathfrak{C}(T)$ is the zero section and $\mathfrak{C}_Y\subseteq \mathfrak{C}(T)$ is the closed immersion produced by the obstruction theory.
 In general the inclusion of classical stacks in derived stacks does not commute with homotopy fiber products.
 In fact, in this case, the usual fiber product in classical stacks is equivalent to $Y$ (as $Y$ can be embedded both in $\mathfrak{C}(T)$ and $\mathfrak{C}_Y$ via the zero section).
 The truncation functor however commutes with products, and therefore we deduce that $t_0( \R\mathrm{Obs}(t))=Y$, or in other words $\R\mathrm{Obs}(t)$ is a derived enhancement of $Y$.
-It is also clear from the definition of derived fiber products that the structure sheaf of this derived stack is responsible for the virtual structure sheaf described in \cite[Remark 2.4]{Fatenchi-Behrend-intrinsic-normal-cone}.
-This derived enhancement of $Y$ has a particular feature - it splits via the map $r$.
-It follows that in $\Gtheory$-theory, the truncation map $i:Y\subseteq \R\mathrm{Obs}(t)$ verifies $(i_*)^{-1}=r_*$.
-In this case, the virtual structure sheaf associated to the obstruction theory is $\virtualsheaf(t):=\pi_*\mathcal{O}_{ \R\mathrm{Obs}(t)}$.\\
+It is also clear from the definition of derived fiber products that the structure sheaf of this derived stack is responsible for the virtual structure sheaf described in \cite[Remark 2.4]{MR1437495}.
+This derived enhancement of $Y$, with truncation map $i:Y\subseteq \R\mathrm{Obs}(t)$, has a particular feature - it splits via the map $r$. \personal{ otice that as the inclusion of the intrinsic normal cone (vertical right arrow in the diagram above) is claimed to be a closed immersion if and only if the obstruction theory is perfect Prop.2.6 B-F, we find that by stability under pullbacks $r$ is also a closed immersion of derived schemes.
+Notice that this does not implie the Obstruction derived stack to be classical as the example $k\to k[\epsilon]\to k$ with $ \epsilon$ in degree -1 shows.
+It follows that in $\Gtheory$-theory, the truncation map $i:Y\subseteq \R\mathrm{Obs}(t)$ verifies $(i_*)^{-1}=r_*$ as $r_*\circ i_*=Id$ implies $r_*\circ i_*\circ (i_*)^{-1}=(i_*)^{-1}$ and $r_*$ being a closed immersion preserves bounded pseudo-coherent (I was confused about this because of the example $k[u]\to k$ with $u$ in degree -2.
+The point is that $k[u]$ is not eventually coconective so its structure sheaf is not coherent.
+No contradiction.).
+In this case, the virtual structure sheaf associated to the obstruction theory is $\virtualsheaf(t):=r_*\mathcal{O}_{ \R\mathrm{Obs}(t)}$.}.\\

 The virtual structure sheaf $\virtualsheaf\in \Gtheory_0(t_0(F))$ of \cite[Section 2.3]{MR2040281} is defined by the recipe given in the previous paragraph using the following (relative) obstruction theory as input: Let $\Mnprestable$ denote the stack of all pre-stable curves of genus zero with $n$ marked points and let $\mathcal{C}_{0.n, \beta}\to \Mnprestable$ denote the universal pre-stable curve of total degree $\beta$.
 Then we have a commutative diagram